Property Types with High Returns

 Apartments in central urban areas are among the most sought-after properties.
 With the increasing urbanization and demand for housing in cities, renovated apartments can achieve higher prices on the market.

 Investors should focus on modernizing amenities and improving energy efficiency, as this can significantly increase value.
+This approach aligns with our renovation strategy at TXM, where we combine modern conveniences with structural integrity.

 Family Homes in Suburbs